aurora-is-near/aurora-cloud-console/README.md

 In development we can set the `DEFAULT_TEAM_KEY` environment variable in order to switch between teams (rather than relying on subdomains).

+### Admin access

+At the time of writing, all email addresses ending with `aurora.dev` are provided with admin access to all teams.
+These users do not need to be invited to a team explicitly to be able to view that team's dashboard, although they do need to exist in Supabase Auth.